aarmora/jordan-uses-serpstack/readme.md

-# Jordan Scrapes With scrapestack
+# Jordan Tests With serpstack

 This package has some sample code using [serpstack](https://serpstack.com/).